About FrameMaker Arts

 About the Frame Maker:

-Rachel Lee Davis has been creating dances and teaching dance for nearly 14 years.
+Rachel Lee Davis has been creating dances and teaching dance for over 15 years.
 Never one to settle in a box, her choreography is a blend of multi-cultural styles with contemporary ballet, improvisation and modern technique.
 In her work, she aims to communicate a relatable, engaging message to her audience without neglecting the deeper inquiries of human nature.

 Brought up in a family of music educators, Rachel’s passion for teaching parallels her vision for making an impact with performing arts in culture and society.
 Following a tour in Europe and Morocco in 2008, she returned with a keen awareness of the power and beauty of dance to break social and cultural barriers.
 Shortly thereafter, while pursuing multi-cultural studies, dance and education in college, Rachel founded her own community dance program at a local YMCA for homeschool children and underprivileged families who could not afford extravagant studio fees.
 In the years following, Rachel has started two additional programs and developed a signature curriculum for teaching dance to young children.
 Since graduating from undergraduate work, Rachel has participated in dance workshops and master classes across the country.
-She is currently pursuing a Master of Arts at Gordon-Conwell Theological Seminary in Charlotte, NC, where she continues to push boundaries by performing choreography that challenges stereotypes and educates theologians in the power of the arts.
+She is currently finishing her master’s thesis as a guest researcher at the American University of Cairo where she and her family moved to pursue the vision of FRAME abroad.

-In the last 2 years in the Charlotte, NC area, she helped found the local non-profit ArtsCharlotte, recently stepping down to launch the FRAME project.
 “I want to reach people with dance and the arts.
-To make them stop and see something in their world that they’ve never noticed before, to see the beauty in every- day life.”
+To make them stop and see something in their world that they’ve never noticed before, to see the beauty in every- day life.” – Rachel Lee

 “We love watching her work.
 What gorgeous dancing.”